MalTheLegend104/WallOS/README.md

 64-Bit hobby OS.
 Currently only supports x86-64, but hope to expand to Aarch64 and potentially other platforms.

 > Disclaimer: Currently the CI/CD is broken.
-I recently changed how the project is built, and have yet to update the CI/CD to reflect those changes.
+This build "requires" (not really, it could still be built with x86_64-elf-gcc) a custom cross-compiler.
+> More documentation is "on the way" for this, but definitely not a priority.

 ## Project Structure